Lilianada/Lilyslab/Content/writings/being-me.md

 this is what you should also do.
 — with progress comes criticism. take it with a pinch of salt.
 — never dim your light to make others feel comfortable.
-— never conform to standards that aren’t yours.
+— never conform to standards that aren't yours.
 — be confident in yourself and your work.

-own your progress. don’t shrink. don’t quit. keep going.
+own your progress. don't shrink. don't quit. keep going.
 ❃